The Franz Kafka of film.

 - Mindscrew: Several films as regards to what is really happening and what isn't.

-- Organic Technology: There are fleshy videocasettes and living televisions in Videodrome, talking insectoid typewriters in Naked Lunch, and organic videogame platforms and guns in eXistenZ.
+- Organic Technology: There are fleshy videocasettes and living televisions in Videodrome, talking insectoid typewriters in Naked Lunch, and organic video game consoles and guns in eXistenZ.

 - Spiritual Successor: eXistenZ is regarded as this to Videodrome.

-- Through the Eyes of Madness: Several films blur the line between reality and imagination with a protagonist who is hallucinating at several or all points.
+- Through the Eyes of Madness: A few films blur the line between reality and imagination with a protagonist who is hallucinating at several or all points.

 - Videodrome, in which Max Renn's grasp of reality is tainted by the brain-damaging Videodrome signal.